serodriguez68/react-cheatsheet-udemy-2019/README.md

 ### Wiring up Connect
-`Connect` needs to be wired up for every component that is dependent on some piece of state inside the Redux Store or that needs to trigger some action that updates the redux state (using action creators).
+`Connect` needs to be wired up for every component that is dependent on some piece of state inside the Redux Store OR that needs to trigger some action that updates the redux state (using action creators).

+Note that components that have been wired up with `Connect` will be automatically re-rendered when the global store changes.

+There are 2 scenarios: __Class bases components__ and __Functional Components__.

+__Class Based Components__

 There are 2 key things to wire up:
 1. How our component receives information from the global redux state: see `mapStateToProps` below.